-On 12-13 July 1983 the Moscow City Court examined the case of Mikhail Germanovich Rivkin, the only one of the “socialists” group who refused to submit a request for a pardon (see Vesti 1983, issue 16, item 5).
+On 12-13 July 1983 the Moscow City Court examined the case of Mikhail Germanovich RIVKIN, the only one of the “socialists” group who refused to submit a request for a pardon (see Vesti 1983, 16-5).
 The deputy chairman of the Moscow City Court, V.G.
 Romanov presided; procurator Zakharov was counsel for the prosecution; Rivkin was defended by attorney O. Yefremov.

 All roads leading to the court building were closed off.
 Yury Khavkin and Vladimir Chernetsky, who were arrested as part of the same case but later pardoned, attempted to reach the courthouse but were stopped.
 They were warned that a second attempt to attend the hearing would be classified as hooliganism.